JetBrains/teamcity-documentation/topics/configuring-authentication-settings.md

 Leave empty to allow all GitLab users to access the TeamCity server.

 >Once registered on the TeamCity server, a user can create a password or token which will allow them to sign in to this server directly, bypassing the GitLab verification.
-If you delete a user from an organization in GitLab, remember to restrict their access or delete their user profile in TeamCity.
+If you delete a user from a group in GitLab, remember to restrict their access or delete their user profile in TeamCity.

 </td>